Siemens-Healthineers/K2s/docs/op-manual/upgrading-k2s.md

 1. Detect delta package root (current directory with `delta-manifest.json`)
 2. Detect existing installation folder (from `setup.json`)
-3. Stop the cluster if running
+3. Update Debian packages on the Linux VM while the cluster is running, when applicable
-4. Complete the current directory with files missing from the existing installation
+4. Stop the cluster if running
-5. Update `setup.json` `InstallFolder` to the current directory
+5. Complete the current directory with files missing from the existing installation
-6. Update Debian packages on the Linux VM (if applicable)
+6. Update persistent machine `PATH` and `setup.json` `InstallFolder` to the current directory
 7. Update container images from delta
 8. Restart the cluster